neferxpitou/MyFare/README.md

 - **Managing Subscriptions**: View and cancel active monthly pass subscriptions from the "Manage Subscriptions" section.
 - **Updating Profile Information**: Change your email or password from the profile page.
 Successful updates will prompt a confirmation and redirection to the home screen.
 - **Logging Out**: Sign out of the application via the profile page to securely end your session.

-## Deployed Version

-You can access the deployed version of MyFare at [myfare-group3.netlify.app](https://myfare-group3.netlify.app).

-This version allows you to explore all the features of the app without needing to run it locally.
-Feel free to create an account, log in, purchase tickets, manage subscriptions, and more to see the full capabilities of MyFare.